-2. Establishment of the Fund

-YOU INVEST GREEN balanced was issued on 04.11.2013 for an open-ended period.
+2. Establishment of the Fund ERSTE RESPONSIBLE STOCK JAPAN was issued on 22.11.2001 for an open-ended period.

-The Fund was previously managed under the name: YOU INVEST balanced.

-The fund premiumInvest Basis was merged with the fund YOU INVEST GREEN balanced effective 28 July 2022 by way of gross merger by absorption pursuant to § 3 (2) 15 lit a) and 17 InvFG 2011 after authorisation for this merger was issued by the Financial Market Authority on 29 April 2022 in a decision bearing the identifier GZ FMA-IF25 9300/0031-INV/2022.
-The unit-holders of both investment funds were directly informed of this merger pursuant to § 133 InvFG 2011.

-3. Provision of fund documents and information

-The information referenced in this document such as the Fund Rules, key information document, annual reports, and semi-annual reports can be obtained from the Management Company and from the depositary bank (further information on the depositary bank and its responsibilities can be found in section III) and its branches.
+ERSTE STOCK JAPAN (formerly ERSTE STOCK JAPAN, prior to that ESPA STOCK JAPAN, name at the time of establishment: XT JAPAN) was merged with JAPAN-STOCK (name changed to ESPA STOCK JAPAN as of 1 November 2002), which was issued on 1 June 1999, by way of the transfer of the latter fund's assets, effective 8 September 2003 after authorisation for this merger was issued by the Financial Market Authority on 22 May 2003, in a decision bearing the identifier GZ 25 4286/3-FMA-I/3/03.
+Public notice of this merger was published in Wiener Zeitung on 6 June 2003.
+The Fund was merged with ESPA BEST OF JAPAN, which was issued on 6 August 2001, by way of the transfer of the latter fund's assets, effective 29 December 2010 after authorisation for this merger was issued by the Financial Market Authority on 15 September 2010, in a decision bearing the identifier GZ FMA-IF25 4286/0002-INV/2010.
+Public notice of this merger was published in Wiener Zeitung on 28 September 2010.
+3. Provision of fund documents and information The information referenced in this document such as the Fund Rules, key information document, annual reports, and semi-annual reports can be obtained from the Management Company and from the depositary bank (further information on the depositary bank and its responsibilities can be found in section III) and its branches.
 These will be provided to the investors free of charge upon request.
 These fund documents can also be obtained from the additional payment and sales offices specified in section II, item 17.
 This information can also be found on the website of Erste Asset Management GmbH, www.erste-am.com in German (the key information document may also be provided in other languages on this site).

-Disclosure of full holdings

-The investor is entitled to request a complete list of the fund assets (full holdings) from the Management Company.
+Disclosure of full holdings The investor is entitled to request a complete list of the fund assets (full holdings) from the Management Company.
 For the purposes of protection against competitor companies, a full holding can only be disclosed for the assets held by the Fund one month prior to the filing of the request.
 This shall not apply when the investor is subject to legal reporting obligations that require the full disclosure of the current assets in the Fund without a delay (such as the quarterly reporting regulations for pension funds) or to the provision of information to group companies of the Management Company.
 4. Information about the tax regulations that apply to the Fund, when these are of interest to the Unit-holder.
-Information about whether taxes are withheld from the returns earned by holders of units in the Fund

-Tax treatment for investors subject to unlimited tax liability in Austria
+Information about whether taxes are withheld from the returns earned by holders of units in the Fund Tax treatment for investors subject to unlimited tax liability in Austria Legal notice:

-Legal notice:

 The tax descriptions are based on the currently known legal conditions.
 No guarantee can be made that tax assessment will not change as a result of legislation, court decisions, or other legal acts by the fiscal administration.
 If necessary, you are advised to consult a tax expert.
 The German-language annual reports contain detailed information about the tax treatment of paid dividends and dividend-equivalent earnings.
 The information below primarily pertains to custody accounts managed in Austria and to investors subject to unlimited tax liability in Austria.
 Determination of income at the investment fund level: